Highly advanced 6 CNC axis controlled stationary 3D pipe profile cutting machines with CAD/CAM software

-Our thermal 3D pipe profile cutting machines are available in the MO Compact, Watts, MO Classic, MO Heavy-Duty and MO Robo series.
-The machines of the MO Compact, Watts, MO Classic, MO Heavy-Duty series intended essentially for round pipes operate with macro-controlled software.
+Our thermal 3D pipe profile cutting machines are available in the MO Compact, Watts, MO Classic and the MO Heavy-Duty serie.
+The machines are developed for round pipes, tubes, (pressure) vessels and boilers operate with macro-controlled software.
 This means that the machines can be quickly programmed online, offline or via CAD/CAM modules for the profiles to be cut with the aid of already available cutting macros.

-Mueller Opladen is well known for it's high-quality and reliable stationary machines for CNC pipe profiling, with over 1700 machines sold over the years the company is continuously developing and innovating to implement the latest technology.
+Müller Opladen is well known for it's high-quality and reliable stationary machines for CNC pipe profiling, with over 1700 machines sold over the years the company is continuously developing and innovating to implement the latest technology.
+Müller Opladen manufactures machines in Germany and in the United States.

 See the below overview with different machine series for 3D pipe profiling and the diameter range for a quick link to the product pages.